 1) Customer Acquisition Cost (CAC)

-CAC is at the forefront of acquisition metrics.
-It is the total cost of getting one new customer.
+CAC is the total cost of getting one new customer.
 It gives you a full picture of all the costs you have incurred during your marketing and sales processes.
 To calculate CAC, just divide the total cost of getting new customers by the number of new customers gained during a certain time period.

 CAC = Total Acquisition Costs / Number of New Customers Acquired